SqueezeOnArch/soa-aur/README.md

 (this will take several minutes to download and build the applications for your device)

 5) Connect to the device using a web browser to see the configuration interface and install optional components such as jivelite and squeeze server

+Note 1 - user should be "aur" with soa-aur cloned in directory /aur to enable SoA update mechanisms